Traditional Cosy Cottage near Liskeard

 Such a feast for all the senses, and I haven't even started on Cornish Cream teas!

 Our cosy Cottage getaway is in the heart of Cornish rural life with easy access to modern amenities.
-Old world charm meets modern comforts with a welcoming village pub on the doorstep serving home cooked meals, offering a range of draught beers with regular guest ales in a warm and friendly atmosphere.
-The popular farm shop opposite is open daily and has a huge stock of fresh and frozen West Country specialties from field, river and sea, stocking West country wines, beers, cider, meats, cheeses, breads, locally baked cakes and the best pasties in the region, maybe give the wild boar sausages a try, also catering for dietary restrictions, as well as the usual groceries and fresh foods for all your needs.
+Old world charm meets modern comforts with a popular farm shop opposite, open daily, with has a huge stock of fresh and frozen West Country specialties from field, river and sea, stocking West country wines, beers, cider, meats, cheeses, breads, locally baked cakes and the best pasties in the region, maybe give the wild boar sausages a try, also catering for dietary restrictions, as well as the usual groceries and fresh foods for all your needs.
 There are a selection of Supermarkets in Liskeard and close by the West country's famous discount shopping store Trago Mills.

 The cottage's central location is a great base for walkers, cyclists and water sports enthusiasts.
 Nearby is Siblyback Lake with wake boarding, sailing, windsurfing, kayaking, cycling, climbing and or just strolling .
 For keen walkers there are plenty of spectacular walks including the Copper Trail and the South Coastal Path 25mins away which has staggering views out to sea.
 Days can be planned for culture as well as adventure with National Trust properties of Lanhydrock and Cotehele Houses and gardens, Sterts Open Air Theatre on the Moor, Cardingham Woods cycle routes with Woods Cafe, recently voted one of the best cafes in Cornwall, Camel Trail bike path passing through Bodmin, treetop adventure parks and numerous moorland walks.
 St Cleer is ideally located to visit both the South and North coasts with unspoilt Cornish sandy beaches, dramatic Northern coastline, surfers' hangouts and unique Cornish fishing villages.